run-x/opta-docs/content/en/docs/Overview/_index.md

 linkTitle: "Overview"
 weight: 1
 description: >
-  What is the Runx CLI?
+  What is Opta?
 ---

-The Runx CLI, runxc, is an opinionated cloud infrastructure setup tool designed to handle the default resources and settings, allowing the user to focus on their app.
-It takes as input a yaml file containing the specification of the resources required, and then uses [terraform](https://www.terraform.io/) under the hood to create said resources and keep track of state changes.
-It is designed to be cloud agnostic but for now it only support [AWS](https://aws.amazon.com/) as a  provider, and [Kubernetes](https://kubernetes.io/) for application deployment.
+Opta, is a cloud infrastructure management tool specifically designed to reduce complexity and improve iteration speed.

+Opta enables you to set up infra on your AWS account via high-level config files (that describe microservices and databases) and low level details like access permissions, network and secret management are handled automatically.

+This way setting up a new environment takes <30min and setting up a new service takes <10min.
+All without any Infra/AWS/Kubernetes expertise PLUS you get an industry standard setup (including monitoring) from day 1.

 ## Why do I want it?